dipy/dipy/doc/api_changes.rst

 **Stats**

 Welcome to the new module ``dipy.viz.stats``.
-This module will be use to integrate various analysis.
+This module will be used to integrate various analysis.

 **Tracking**